 - Specifically funding the education of girls.
-Making it possible for families to send both their boys and their girls to school. - Educating community leaders on the benefits that educated girls bring to the community, such as better health and business practices. - Providing better income opportunities for parents so they have enough resources to support their families.
+Making it possible for families to send both their boys and girls to school. - Educating community leaders on the benefits that educated girls bring to the community, such as better health and business practices. - Providing better income opportunities for parents so they have enough resources to support their families and send all of their children to school page 2 ©2015 Girl Rising